core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    OSCORE_option: bstr
 ]
 ~~~~~~~~~~~
+{: #fig-ext-aad-signing title="external_aad for Signing" artwork-align="center"}

+Compared with Section 5.4 of {{RFC8613}} the aad_array additionally includes:

+* the 'algorithms' array as defined in the external_aad for encryption, see {{sec-cose-object-ext-aad-enc}};

+* the value of the OSCORE Option encoded as a binary string.

-Note for implementation: this requires the value of the OSCORE option to be fully ready, before starting the signing process.
-Also, this requires that the aad_array is long enough to contain the longest possible OSCORE option.
+Note for implementation: this construction requires the OSCORE option of the message to be sent to be generated before calculating the signature.
+Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.

 # OSCORE Header Compression {#compression}